relloarmando/docker-django/readme.md

 ![migrations](https://user-images.githubusercontent.com/92693998/181427487-9463d5ab-893d-4a32-9d9e-465c3011ce22.png)

-Create a superuser to login in django admin, then exit the terminal
+Create a superuser to later login in django admin, then exit the terminal
 ``` console
 python manage.py createsuperuser

 exit
  ```

-You'll need to start terminals for worker and beat in the container docker-django-web.
+You'll need to start 2 terminals for worker and beat in the container docker-django-web.
 Get the CONTANER ID and then
 ``` console
 docker ps